freemandjomo/FORMULA1-SQL-PROJECT/README.md

 ## 🏎️ Formula 1 Data Analysis - SQL Project

-##📌 Project Overview
+#📌 Project Overview :
 This project performs an extensive Exploratory Data Analysis (EDA) on historical Formula 1 data (1950 - present).
 Using PostgreSQL, I built a relational database from scratch, designed a Star Schema, and executed complex SQL queries to uncover insights about drivers, constructors, circuits, and race results.

-The goal was to demonstrate proficiency in Relational Database Management Systems (RDBMS), data modeling, and advanced SQL techniques.
+#The goal was to demonstrate proficiency in Relational Database Management Systems (RDBMS), data modeling, and advanced SQL techniques.

 🛠️ Tech Stack
 Database: PostgreSQL 16